 - Provo, UT: 1 position (sponsored by Google Fiber)

-- Salt Lake City, UT: 1 position (sponsored by Google Fiber)
+- Salt Lake City, UT: 2 positions (sponsored by Google Fiber)

 - San Antonio, TX: 1 position (sponsored by Google Fiber)

-Thank you to Google Fiber, The Cleveland Foundation, and Meyer Memorial Trust for sponsoring the Digital Inclusion Fellowship.
+Thank you to Google Fiber and The Cleveland Foundation for sponsoring the Digital Inclusion Fellowship.

 You can find two application forms below, one for the applicant and another for the applicant’s supervisor.
 Both forms must be submitted before the deadline, along with the potential fellow’s resume.

-This program is made possible by the generous support of our sponsors: Google Fiber, the Cleveland Foundation, and Meyer Memorial Trust.
-A special thank you goes out to our founding sponsor, Google Fiber.
-The Digital Inclusion Fellowship was conceived and launched in partnership with Google Fiber in 2015.
+This program is made possible by the generous support of our sponsors, Google Fiber, the Cleveland Foundation, and Digitunity.
+A special thank you to our founding sponsor, Google Fiber, for partnering with us in 2015 to launch the fellowship.